Ready to help you with all your legal matters.

 Cases related to the Hague Convention and cross-border travel of children

-Seperation, Pre-Nuptial and co-habitation agreements
+Separation, Pre-Nuptial and co-habitation agreements

 Urgent/Emergency Motions pertaining to Family Law